ADVERTISEMENT

 1. Relieved by defecation.

-2. Onset associated with a change in stool frequency.
+2. Onset is associated with a change in stool frequency.

-3. Onset associated with a change in stool form or appearance.
+3. Onset is associated with a change in stool form or appearance.

 The supporting symptoms include altered stool frequency, altered stool form, altered stool passage (straining or urgency), mucorrhea, abdominal bloating, or subjective distention.

-If you face other symptoms, the doctor might recommend doing additional tests such as stool studies, colonoscopy, X-ray or CT (computed tomography) scan, upper endoscopy, lactose intolerance tests, and breath test for bacterial overgrowth.
+If faced with other symptoms, the doctor might recommend doing additional tests such as stool studies, colonoscopy, X-ray or CT (computed tomography) scan, upper endoscopy, lactose intolerance tests, and breath test for bacterial overgrowth.

 IBS